 It works, but it’s complex to build, hard to maintain, and slow to iterate, often more infrastructure than you really need.

-In contrast, a new wave of code agents takes a refreshingly simple approach:
+In contrast, a new wave of coding agents like Claude Code takes a refreshingly simple approach:

 Benchmark comparison of different retrieval methods from Lance Martin’s blog post